A study of N =1 SCFT derived from N =2 SCFT: index and chiral ring: Introduction

 The study of 4d $\mathcal{N}=1$ supersymmetric field theory is quite important for understanding general quantum field theory.
 On one hand these theories have richer dynamics than theories with more supersymmetries \cite{Intriligator:1995au}, yet on the other hand these theories have minimal supersymmetry and so one can still get interesting exact results.
 We are particularly interested in 4d $\mathcal{N}=1$ superconformal field theory (SCFT).
 These theories can be realized as the IR fixed points of asymptotically free gauge theories with $\mathcal{N}=1$ supersymmetry \cite{Seiberg:1994pq}, or obtained by using geometric method such as brane construction \cite{Giveon:1998sr,Witten:1997ep}, 6d $(2,0)$ construction \cite{Xie:2013gma}, holography \cite{Xie:2019qmw}, and etc. These constructions provide us with lots of interesting $\mathcal{N}=1$ SCFTs, and some properties of them can be found using the powerful string theoretical methods \cite{Witten:1997ep,Xie:2013rsa}.

 It is important to further enlarge the space of $\mathcal{N}=1$ SCFTs.
-It was shown in \cite{Xie:2019aft} that one can derive a large class of new $\mathcal{N}=1$ SCFTs by turning on $\mathcal{N}=1$ preserving relevant deformations of $\mathcal{N}=2$ SCFT.
+In \cite{Maruyoshi:2018nod} all possible $\CN=1$ preserving deformations of $(A_1, A_2)$ and $(A_1, A_3)$ theories are worked out.
+Then it was shown in \cite{Xie:2019aft} that one can derive a large class of new $\mathcal{N}=1$ SCFTs by turning on $\mathcal{N}=1$ preserving relevant deformations of $\mathcal{N}=2$ SCFT.
 The $\mathcal{N}=2$ SCFTs used in \cite{Xie:2019aft} are the so-called strongly coupled Argyres-Douglas theories which consist of a variety of available deformations, i.e. there are a large number of operators with scaling dimension $\Delta({\cal O})<3$, which we can use to turn on $\mathcal{N}=1$ preserving deformation \footnote{See \cite{Benini:2009mz} for the construction of $\mathcal{N}=1$ SCFT by using marginal operators of $\mathcal{N}=2$ SCFT. }.
 This is in contrast with $\mathcal{N}=2$ Lagrangian theories or the theories considered in \cite{Benini:2009mz}, where the only Coulomb branch operators with dimension less than three is the marginal operator.
 The power of the construction studied in \cite{Xie:2019aft} is that one can learn interesting properties about the resulting $\mathcal{N}=1$ SCFTs using results of $\mathcal{N}=2$ SCFTs, such as the central charges $a, c$, the scaling dimension of the chiral operators, etc. These properties are often not easy to compute for $\mathcal{N}=1$ SCFTs.

 The purpose of this note is to further study $\mathcal{N}=1$ SCFTs constructed in \cite{Xie:2019aft} by using the $\mathcal{N}=1$ superconformal index (index for short), which can be derived using known indices of parent $\mathcal{N}=2$ theories.
 The $\mathcal{N}=1$ index is quite useful to learn the phase structure of IR $\mathcal{N}=1$ SCFT.
 The Schur index of a large class of $\mathcal{N}=2$ AD theories was found for \cite{Cordova:2015nma, Song:2017oew, Xie:2019zlb}, and recently even the full index has been found for some AD theories \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo, Agarwal:2018ejn}.
 We will show that it is straightforward to get IR $\mathcal{N}=1$ index once the UV $\mathcal{N}=2$ index is known.